mmadsen/lipomadsen2015-idss-seriation-paper/README.md

 IDSS has many other features either implemented or in development, but the one listed above are specifically described in this paper.

+## IDSS Software ##

+The IDSS software itself will continue to evolve, and thus is NOT included in this analysis/paper repository.

 The IDSS software implementation is available at Github in [IDSS](https://github.com/clipo/idss-seriation).
 That repository needs to be installed and available on the execution path, along with a Python 2.7 installation (we strongly recommend the [Anaconda Scientific Python](http://continuum.io) distribution, which will make your life a LOT easier).

+The specific release used to perform this analysis (and thus, for readers to replicate it) is [Release V2.0](https://github.com/clipo/idss-seriation/releases/tag/v2.0), available as ZIP or TAR files.
+The README inside the archive contains installation information and dependencies.

 ## Directories ##